Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Exposure Shifts under Exponential Tilts

 For analytical tractability, we rely on a well-established result providing a formula for the squared 2-Wasserstein distance $d_W^2$ based on the means ($\boldsymbol{\mu}_1, \boldsymbol{\mu}_2$) and covariance matrices ($\boldsymbol{\Sigma}_1, \boldsymbol{\Sigma}_2$) of two distributions $(P_1, P_2)$, which is referred to as the Gelbrich formula \citep{gelbrich1990formula}.
 Crucially, this formula serves as a general lower bound for the true squared 2-Wasserstein distance between any two probability measures on $\mathbb{R}^q$ with finite second moments.
 Specifically, we have that

 Furthermore, this bound becomes an exact equality for any two distributions belonging to the same family of elliptically contoured distributions, a class which notably includes all multivariate normal distributions as well as uniform distributions on ellipsoids.
-The tractability of the Gelbrich formula has invited various researchers to use it as a surrogate for the 2-Wasserstein distance, a method frequently employed to overcome the computational complexity associated with the Wasserstein metric \citep{kuhn2019wasserstein, hakobyan2024wasserstein}, since the empirical 2-Wasserstein distance lacks a closed-form formula from data and can only be approached by numerical methods \citep{panaretos2020invitation}.
+The tractability of the Gelbrich formula has led various researchers to use it as a surrogate for the 2-Wasserstein distance, a method frequently employed to overcome the computational complexity associated with the Wasserstein metric \citep{kuhn2019wasserstein, hakobyan2024wasserstein}, since the empirical 2-Wasserstein distance lacks a closed-form formula from data and can only be approached by numerical methods \citep{panaretos2020invitation}.
 Moreover, the lower bound it provides has been shown to be tight in a fairly general situation against an upper bound derived for the 2-Wasserstein distance \citep{biswas2024bounding, papp2025scalable}, and is therefore generally close to the 2-Wasserstein distance \citep{nguyen2021mean, ye2024distributionally}.
-Therefore, we believe our use of the Gelbrich formula as an approximation formula for the true 2-Wasserstein distance is reasonable.

 This provides a computationally tractable and well-justified measure of intervention size.
-Accordingly, we measure intervention size through the Gelbrich formula applied to the marginal baseline and tilted laws of $\boldsymbol{W}$, and write the resulting quantity as $G(\boldsymbol{\delta})$.
+Accordingly, we measure intervention size through the Gelbrich formula applied to the observed and tilted marginal distributions of $\boldsymbol{W}$, and write the resulting quantity as $G(\boldsymbol{\delta})$.
 Comparing interventions on the level set $G(\boldsymbol{\delta}) = c^2$ puts them on a common scale.
 Under a multivariate normal model this coincides with the squared 2-Wasserstein distance, while in more general settings it remains a rigorous lower bound.
-The optimization problem thus becomes a search for the $\boldsymbol{\delta}$ that minimizes $\psi(\boldsymbol{\delta})$ among all possible intervention directions of a comparable size, allowing us to disentangle the direction of an intervention from its size and enabling a principled exploration of which changes to an environmental exposure mixture are most beneficial or harmful.
+The optimization problem thus becomes a search for the $\boldsymbol{\delta}$ that minimizes $\psi(\boldsymbol{\delta})$ among all possible intervention directions of a comparable size, allowing one to explore which changes to an environmental exposure mixture are most beneficial or harmful.